DIY Inground Pools: Costs, Types, and Problems to Consider

-Take a look at our video below to see how we install our fiberglass pools the River Pools Way.
+Take a look at our video below to see how fiberglass pools are installed via the River Pools Way (an installation method developed for installers to use).
 If you really want to install your own fiberglass pool, you should definitely watch this video.

 5) Once your pool is fully installed with the plumbing, fixtures, and backfill completed, you’ll still have to think about your coping and patio/decking.
 You'll likely choose between cantilevered concrete coping and paver coping, but you may also opt for brick or travertine.

 (Click here to see our full guide comparing the different inground pool coping options).